cosmologicon/pygame-text/README.md

 The units of `shadow` are chosen so that `1.0` is a good typical value for the offset.
 Specifically, they're the font size times `ptext.SHADOW_UNIT`, which is set to `1/18` by default.

+As a special case, setting `color` to a transparent value (e.g. `(0,0,0,0)`) while using drop shadow will cause the text to be invisible, giving a hollow shadow.
+(This feature is not compatible with `gcolor`.)

 Valid values for `scolor` are the same as for `color`.